Imagine if you were brave enough to show your soul to the world through your words. Would you do it?

 When you write the first draft you’ve given yourself permission to just write – don’t think about the flow, don’t think about the end or the middle – just write.

-So open your kimono, show yourself to the world, have the courage to step outside yourself, and really speak to your audience in a way that you love and that demonstrates to your expertise.
+So open your kimono, show yourself to the world, have the courage to step outside yourself, and really speak to your audience in a way that you love and that demonstrates your expertise.

 Show me your BRAVE!